 In an Order dated October 29, 2012, the PUC established a standard-offer price schedule for baseload renewable power (Ryegate biomass facility) that is represented by a levelized price of \$0.10 per kWh and that included a fuel pass-through mechanism by which the price will be adjusted to reflect changes in Ryegate's fuel costs.
 The new contract began November 2012 at the termination of Ryegate's Rule 4.100 contract.
-The new contract for Ryegate is in effect from November 2012 through October 2023.
-WEC is currently being allocated roughly 1.35% of the power from the Ryegate facility.
+The new contract for Ryegate was to be in effect from November 2012 through October 2023..
 In 2022, the Vermont Legislature extended the Ryegate contract, despite WEC's objections, meaning WEC will continue in the near term to be obligated to take power from that source.
-In 2022, Ryegate represented 2.77% of WEC's power supply and 2.56% of WEC's Total Real Time Load Obligation
+WEC is currently being allocated roughly 1.42% of the power from the Ryegate facility and in 2023, Ryegate represented 3.27% of WEC's power supply and 3.29% of WEC's Total Real Time Load Obligation.